TDEP workflow using VASP

 > mv outfile.ssposcar infile.ssposcar

-#sample supercells emulating a canonical ensembels.
+#sample supercells emulating a canonical ensemble.

 > canonical_configuration -n 24 -t 300 --quantum --debye_temperature 400